LiveTex/Livetex-Tools/README.md

     %.js-compile-compressed         :   compiles and compresses all js files mentioned
                                         in sources list by means of google-closure-compiler
-                      !note         :   code shouldn dependend on any library
+                      !note         :   code shouldn`t dependend on any library

     %.js-externs-compile-compressed :   compiles and compresses all js files mentioned in sources list by means of google-closure-compiler